mohamedkdidi/vdd/README.md

      Vagrant will start to build your environment.
 You'll see green status messages while Chef is configuring the system.

-     If during `vagrant up` you encountered the below message, that means you don't have NFS.
-Also, take note that if        you're on Windows, NFS isn't supported.

-     ```
-     Bringing machine 'default' up with 'virtualbox' provider...
-     There are errors in the configuration of this machine.
-Please fix
-     the following errors and try again:

-     vm:
-     * It appears your machine doesn't support NFS, or there is not an
-     adapter to enable NFS on this machine for Vagrant.
-Please verify
-     that 'nfsd' is installed on your machine, and try again.
-If you're
-     on Windows, NFS isn't supported.
-If the problem persists, please
-     contact Vagrant support.
-     ```

-     In Debian/Ubuntu, you can install the required package using this command.

-     `$ sudo apt-get install nfs-common nfs-kernel-server`

   1. Visit `192.168.44.44` address OR the hostname specified in the config.json If you didn't change the default IP address in `config.json` file you'll see VDD's main page.
 Main page has links to configured sites, development tools